Academic Documentation Requirements for International Graduate Applicants

 All documents become University property and are not returnable nor forwardable to other institutions.
 Do not submit an original document if it is your only copy.

-Complete and official transcript (statement of all individual mark sheets) for each year of undergraduate and/or graduate study from all institutions attended
+Complete and official transcript for each year of undergraduate and/or graduate study from all institutions attended

 IMPORTANT: Transcripts (statements of marks/mark sheets) should contain ALL grades earned by the student, including failed and retaken courses.

 Submission guidelines (see below for exceptions):

 - Documents must be stamped and sealed by the proper official (e.g. registrar, controller of examinations, etc.) within the issuing institution.
 UTC may not accept documents attested by professors or external notary public.